-Both villages are small beach settlements, each with a number of beachside resorts, a dusty main street and a handful of restaurants to choose from.
-Thong Nai Pan Yai and Thong Nai Pan Noi are only a 25 minute walk or a 5 minute scooter trip apart, but they have quite different vibes.
+Both villages are small beach settlements, each with a number of beachside resorts, a dusty main street, and a handful of restaurants to choose from.
+Thong Nai Pan Yai and Thong Nai Pan Noi are only a 25-minute walk or a 5-minute scooter trip apart, but they have quite different vibes.

 Thong Nai Pan is truly off the beaten path in Thailand, something that can be hard to find in a country that sees in excess of 30 million tourists per year.

-During my time there, I really enjoyed wandering around the small and charming town centres, trying the different restaurants and bars, but the best thing about Thong Nai Pan is its beaches – wow, are they stunning!
+During my time there, I really enjoyed wandering around the small and charming town centers, trying the different restaurants and bars, but the best thing about Thong Nai Pan is its beaches – wow, are they stunning!

 The beaches of Thong Nai Pan are beautifully situated, with a backdrop of lush and jungled mountains.
 Couple that with pristine white sand, azure water, and no large development along the beachfront, and you have some pretty stellar beaches.